Government-subsidized nursing homes

-How Government-subsidized home care is organized and administered
+How Nursing Homes are organized and administered

 Eligibility/Requirements for Admission

-Income/Asset Test
+Income/Asset test

 - be over 65 years of age,